Have You Visited the DCA Thrift Shop Lately?

 Today’s Thrift Shop is run by volunteers, proud to continue the tradition of helping the community.
 They have expanded the merchandise to include jewelry, books, home furnishings, accessories, and more.
 Over 1,800 customers make purchases at the shop each month.
 All profits support the mission of the DCA, including scholarships for Darien High School graduates.

-A well-known fixture on the Post Road since 1947, the Thrift Shop building was recently recognized for its significance by the Darien Historical Society.
+A well-known fixture on the Post Road since 1947, the Thrift Shop building has been recognized for its significance by the Darien Historical Society.
 The shop has also received the Darien Chamber of Commerce “Green Ribbon Award for Distinguished Environmental Activities,” and the “Darien Old Timers Athletic Association Community Civic Award.”

 As part of its community outreach, the shop has a long tradition of partnering with other non-profits and organizations: